Cupparamen/Generations-Input-Display/README.md

 # Gens Input Display 4.0
+(written by AI lol)
 Based on TurtleMan64's Sonic Input Display v2.2.

 Gens Input Display 4.0 is a dynamic controller input visualizer written in C++ using SDL2, SDL_image, and SDL_ttf.
 It captures real-time game controller inputs and converts them into a customizable visual overlay.
-This project is ideal for gamers and streamers who want an engaging, configurable display of their controller inputs.

 ## Overview